-You know you want to start a blog but you have no idea which niche to blog about.
+You’re asking “What should I blog about?“.
+This guide is for those who know that they want to create a blog but have no idea what to blog about.

-Another great sign are the existence of niche communities, forums, and Facebook groups where people get together to discuss the specific topic.
+Another great sign is the existence of niche communities, forums, and Facebook groups where people get together to discuss the specific topic.

 It proves that there’s a market demand and that people are willing to pay for products and services about this topic.